DyloG783/api-project/README.md

 # Security Implementations

-## Authentication
+## Authentication / Authorization

 - Using 'bcrypt' package to salt and hash passwords.
-- Using 'cookie-parser' package to sign JWTs with environment variable secret.
-- Using 'jsonwebtoken' package for client side authentication.

-## Authorization

 - Using 'jsonwebtoken' package for refresh tokens, access tokens, and role based authorization.
+- Using 'cookie-parser' package to sign JWTs with environment variable secrets.

 ## CSRF